neesha2022/stock-analysis/README.md

 We also need to make sure that tests need to be maintained because whenever requirements change, you would like to vary the code and tests.
 This suggests that you simply got to change the tests first then make the tests pass.
 So, actually, this disadvantage is that the same as before when writing code that apparently takes an extended time.

 ##**How do these pros and cons apply to refactoring the original VBA script?**
-Pros: The runtime decreased after refactoring the code.
+Pros: The runtime for the original VBA script was less compared to the one after refactoring.
 Cons: After refactoring, it increased the runtime and it took a considerable amount of time to figure out the mistake.
 Also testing needs to be done whether refactoring has improved the efficiency or not.